-Join Jake Ströh for an in-depth discussion in this video Adding scene transitions, part of Up and Running with Hype.
+Join Jake Ströh for an in-depth discussion in this video Adding scene transitions, part of Hype Quick Start.

 Scene transitions are triggered by user interaction in response to mouse…actions, timeline actions and the new two hype 2.0 swipe gestures.…Any one of those interactions can be attached to the Jump to Scene action.…Then we can assign which scene and which transition we want.…Let's begin by opening scenes-trans-start document.…I'm going to go to the Show Scenes button and click on that.…And you can…see that we have our default 1 scene.…The next thing I'm going to do, is add six…more scenes by clicking on the Add Scene Plus button.…